awsdocs/amazon-eks-user-guide/doc_source/troubleshooting.md

 ## CNI log collection tool<a name="troubleshoot-cni"></a>

-The Amazon VPC CNI plugin for Kubernetes has its own troubleshooting script \(which is available on nodes at `/opt/cni/bin/aws-cni-support.sh`\) that you can use to collect diagnostic logs for support cases and general troubleshooting\.
+The Amazon VPC CNI plugin for Kubernetes has its own troubleshooting script that is available on nodes at `/opt/cni/bin/aws-cni-support.sh`\.
+You can use the script to collect diagnostic logs for support cases and general troubleshooting\.

 Use the following command to run the script on your node: